Walidadebayo/nexus-digital/README.md

 ## License

-This project is for internal use at Nexus Digital.
+> ✨ This project was built for the [DEV Frontend Challenge: Office Edition](https://dev.to/challenges/frontend/axero) sponsored by Axero.

+> MIT License.
+See [LICENSE](LICENSE) for details.

 ---